eodstrcil/wordpressplugin/README.md

-# wordpressplugin
-A simple Wordpress plugin
+# A simple Wordpress plugin

 ## List of Activities